Parliamentary.ai

 Description

-- Peer Numbers: The bill limits the maximum number of peers in the House of Lords to 650, effective from January 1, 2020.
-The Secretary of State can make regulations to implement this, requiring parliamentary approval.
+• Peer Numbers: The maximum number of peers in the House of Lords will be capped at 650, effective January 1st, 2020.
+The Secretary of State can create regulations to implement this, requiring approval from both Houses of Parliament.

-- Compulsory Retirement: Although not explicitly detailed in the provided text, the bill's title mentions amending the House of Lords Reform Act 2014 to include provisions for the compulsory retirement of peers under specific conditions.
-The exact conditions are not specified in this excerpt.
+• Compulsory Retirement: While not explicitly detailed in the provided text, the bill's title indicates it will amend the House of Lords Reform Act 2014 to include provisions for the compulsory retirement of some Lords under specific conditions (details of these conditions are not provided in the text).

 Government Spending